tenpy/tenpy/doc/changelog/latest.rst

 - DEFAULT DMRG paramter ``'diag_method'`` from ``'lanczos'`` to ``'default'``, which is the same for large bond dimensions, but performs a full exact diagonalization if the effective Hamiltonian has small dimensions.
   The threshold introduced is the new DMRG parameter ``'max_N_for_ED'``.
-- Derive the following classes from the new :class:`~tenpy.tools.hdf5_io.Hdf5Exportable` to support saving of sites to HDF5:
+- Derive the following classes (and their subclasses) from the new :class:`~tenpy.tools.hdf5_io.Hdf5Exportable` to support saving to HDF5:
   - :class:`~tenpy.networks.site.Site`
+  - :class:`~tenpy.networks.terms.Terms`
+  - :class:`~tenpy.networks.terms.OnsiteTerms`
+  - :class:`~tenpy.networks.terms.CouplingTerms`
+  - :class:`~tenpy.models.model.Model`, i.e., all model classes.

 Fixed